Pier Ruggero Piccio: Professional life

 In 1921, Piccio was named the Italian air attache in France.
 In May 1922, the Italian military held joint force military maneuvers in Friuli; the air assets used had difficulty signaling military intelligence gained via reconnaissance to the exercise's ground forces because of deficiencies in communication equipment.
 The same weaknesses would be disclosed again during air/naval joint maneuvers in August 1923.

 Before the latter maneuvers, in January 1923, Piccio began service under Benito Mussolini.
 Mussolini was the titular head of the Italian commissariat of aviation; his aim was to establish a Fascist base in Italian military service.
 Aldo Finzi was installed as the civilian Undersecretary of the Air Force, with Piccio as his military deputy.
 Piccio had the skills needed to establish one of the original independent air forces (Britain being the other).
 At this time, France was the only other continental nation building their air power.

 The Italian Army and Navy air forces were merged into one in March 1923, forming the Regia Aeronautica.
 Finzi instituted new personnel and promotion policies for the new air force's officers, and Piccio carried them out.
 As pilots were being promoted over administrative officers in violation of existing regulations, dissatisfaction resulted.
 This situation only ended when Finzi left office in June 1924.
 However, even as the Finzi/Piccio team purged the officers' ranks of deadwood, they succeeded in almost doubling the new air arm's 1923/1924 budget from 256 million lira to 450 million for the following year.
 They also began the practice of advertising for new aircraft designs.
 They established a corps of aeronautical engineers, as well as an air force academy, located in Livorno.

-Piccio was the senior officer serving as part of the establishment of the new air force; thus, he was appointed the Commandant General of the Regia Aeronautica from October 23, 1923 through 17 April 1925.
+Piccio was the senior officer serving as part of the establishment of the new air force; thus, he was appointed the Commandant General of the Regia Aeronautica from 23 October 1923 to 17 April 1925.
 The job was then converted into Chief of Air Staff.
 Piccio returned to being the Air Attache in Paris, remaining in that post until 15 November 1925.

 Piccio held the post of Chief of Air Staff between 1 January 1926 and February 1927.
 He was then appointed Chief of Air Staff in August, but didn't give up his Air Attache's job.
 He was constantly in conflict with the Undersecretary of State in the former role while doing neither job well.
 It did not end well.
 Piccio's superior, Italo Balbo, sacked Piccio for spending excessive time in Paris, where Piccio insisted he was still the Air Attaché.
 News of his playing the stock market and living luxuriously had led to cries of treason, which made Balbo's task easier.
 Piccio was then promoted to air force Lieutenant General on 17 September 1932.

 Piccio was named an honorary aide de camp of the King of Italy, Victor Emmanuel III as of 1 March 1923.